-With dwindling interest rates, a volatile pound, and fears over Brexit, people are leaving the stock market and looking for alternative investment opportunities as our car appraisal experts confirm.
+With dwindling interest rates, a volatile pound, and fears over Brexit impact, people are leaving the stock market and looking for alternative classic car investment opportunities as our car appraisal experts confirm.

 Reports coming from Germany are suggesting an investment that many of us may not have considered – classic cars!
 Jens Berner, a vintage car expert, has suggested that for people with more than one million Euros in liquid assets, classic car investments, and investing in vintage cars can return an impressive yield with value stability.

 To back up his claim, Suedwestbank – for whom Berner is a vintage car expert – started a classic car investment index made up of vehicles that are at least 30 years old.
 From 2005 to 2008, the index quadrupled.

 It seems that the best classic car investment choices have the potential to offer a higher return than property, shares, and many other investments.
 As an additional bonus, in addition to considering what is the best classic car to buy for investment, you get the joy out of owning and driving a beautiful classic car.

 Best classic car investments in 2021

-After deciding to invest in classic cars, the question is, which are the best classic cars to buy for investment?
+After deciding to invest in classic and vintage cars, the question is, which are the best vintage and classic cars to buy for investment?
 Some research on the subject can give you an idea of the most appreciating cars.

-However, here is a list of the 10 classic cars that will increase in value and which we believe make excellent cars to buy as an investment.
+However, here is a list of the 10 classic cars that may increase in value and which we believe make excellent vintage or classic cars to buy as an investment.
 As an added bonus, these are also great cars to drive should you want to use them day to day.

 Alfa Romeo Spider